pektin/jam/compiler/lekvar/README.md

 ### Types

 A type is simply a scope, and thereby a object, which holds information about what a certain kind of object can do.
 A type is a kind of meta-object, if you will.
 Types can also be compared with each other to check for compatibility.
 Since a type is also a object, it also has a type itself and can therefore be used as a value.
 The type of a type is considered a meta-type, which ultimately have the type of `std.Type`.

+### Methods

+A method is simply a neat wrapping around functions allowing for overloaded argument and return types.

+### Functions

+A function is an ordered collection of instructions, along with any number of named arguments and return types.
+A function is more akin to a method in a more traditional sense, but to distinguish between the overloaded and not overloaded kinds these are differentiated in Lekvar.